English literature: Other poets

-Another important poet in this period was John Clare (1793–1864), the son of a farm labourer, who came to be known for his celebratory representations of the English countryside and his lamentation for the changes taking place in rural England.
+Another important poet in this period was John Clare, the son of a farm labourer, who came to be known for his celebratory representations of the English countryside and his lamentation for the changes taking place in rural England.
 His poetry has undergone a major re-evaluation and he is often now considered to be among the most important 19th-century poets.

-George Crabbe (1754–1832) was an English poet who, during the Romantic period, wrote "closely observed, realistic portraits of rural life [...] in the heroic couplets of the Augustan age".
+George Crabbe was an English poet who, during the Romantic period, wrote "closely observed, realistic portraits of rural life ... in the heroic couplets of the Augustan age".
 Modern critic Frank Whitehead has said that "Crabbe, in his verse tales in particular, is an important—indeed, a major—poet whose work has been and still is seriously undervalued."

 Romantic novel

 One of the most popular novelists of the era was Sir Walter Scott, whose historical romances inspired a generation of painters, composers, and writers throughout Europe.
 Scott's novel-writing career was launched in 1814 with Waverley, often called the first historical novel.

-Jane Austen's works critique the novels of sensibility of the second half of the 18th century and are part of the transition to 19th-century realism.
+The works of Jane Austen critique the novels of sensibility of the second half of the 18th century and are part of the transition to 19th-century realism.
 Her plots in novels such as Pride and Prejudice (1813) and Emma (1815), though fundamentally comic, highlight the dependence of women on marriage to secure social standing and economic security.

-Mary Shelley (1797–1851) is remembered as the author of Frankenstein (1818).

 Romanticism in America

 The European Romantic movement reached America in the early 19th century.
 American Romanticism was just as multifaceted and individualistic as it was in Europe.
 Like the Europeans, the American Romantics demonstrated a high level of moral enthusiasm, commitment to individualism and the unfolding of the self, an emphasis on intuitive perception, and the assumption that the natural world was inherently good, while human society was corrupt.

 Romantic Gothic literature made an early appearance with Washington Irving's The Legend of Sleepy Hollow (1820) and Rip Van Winkle (1819), There are picturesque "local color" elements in Washington Irving's essays and especially his travel books.
-From 1823 the prolific and popular novelist James Fenimore Cooper (1789–1851) began publishing his historical romances of frontier and Indian life.
+From 1823 the prolific and popular novelist James Fenimore Cooper began publishing his historical romances of frontier and Indian life.
 However, Edgar Allan Poe's tales of the macabre that first appeared in the early 1830s, and his poetry were more influential in France than at home.